 While not connected to the mainland by bridge like Bribie Island, it’s still quick and easy to get to Coochiemudlo Island from the Redlands Coast.
 From Victoria Point, it’s just a 10-minute ferry ride on the Amity Trader passenger ferry, with tickets sold onboard.

 Pet dogs are allowed on the ferry for no additional charge.
-Our dog wasn’t required to wear his muzzle, and was just one of dogs on our ferry trips.
+Our dog wasn’t required to wear his muzzle, and was just one of multiple dogs on our ferry trips.
 Departures are quite frequent, although there is a break at lunchtime.
 There’s also a vehicular barge that runs less frequently.

 Dog-Friendly Sightseeing on Coochiemudlo Island